MasoniteFramework/masonite/README.md

 Masonite strives to have extremely clear documentation 😃.
 It would be wise to go through the tutorials there.
 If you find any discrepencies or anything that doesn't make sense, please open an issue and we will get it cleared up!

 Have questions or want to talk?
-Be sure to join the [Masonite Discord Community](https://discord.gg/TwKeFahmPZ)!
+Start a thread on [GitHub Discussions](https://github.com/masonitedev/masonite/discussions)!

 ## Getting Started Quickly